 Because their bodies are so exposed, motorcycle riders are at far greater risk of serious injury than passenger car occupants.
 Motorcycle accidents, even at moderate speeds, often result in devastating injuries, such as broken bones, spinal paralysis and traumatic brain injuries.
 When injuries are severe, defendants and their insurance companies fight back hard to avoid paying full compensation for the victim’s pain and suffering, past and future medical bills, lost income, and other losses.
 The Porter Law Firm, P.C. has successfully represented motorcycle riders injured in Texas since 1997.
-Very few personal injury attorneys practicing in Texas are board-certified as a specialist in personal injury trial law.
-I am, and I am determined to use my skill, knowledge and experience to deliver the best possible results in your case.
+We are determined to use our skills, knowledge and experience to deliver the best possible results in your case.

 Motorcycle accidents happen for all the reasons that auto accidents happen, but because of the size of the bike and its two-wheel construction, there are additional risks that inevitably lead to accidents.
 Most motorcycle crashes are due to operator error and include: